gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 ### Step 1: Defining Azure IoT Central Interface Events

-Defined in the Azure IoT Central Device template, under Interface, ButtonA and ButtonB are configured as **Events**.
+Click the Azure IoT Central Device template and explore the Interface definition for ButtonA and ButtonB.
+Both of these capabilities are configured as **Events**.

 ![](resources/iot-central-template-interface-events.png)

 ### Step 2: Generating Azure IoT Central Events

-Review the handler function **ButtonPressCheckHandler**.
+Review the handler function **ButtonPressCheckHandler** below.
 The following code sends the Button Pressed events to Azure IoT Central.

 ```c
 // Send ButtonA Pressed Event